RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 A member might sometimes describe a non-problem, in the sense that nothing needs to change.
 When that happens, simply compliment the member:

-Listener: You've discovered ways to cope with that aspect of the situation without any help from anyone!
+|Listener:|You've discovered ways to cope with that aspect of the situation without any help from anyone!
+{:.chat}

 ### Understanding the problem